David Perdue's Charles Dickens Page Home Page Go to the Home Page Search this site Site Map

 A Christmas Carol - Published in one volume - Dec 1843

-Dickens began writing his "little carol" in October, 1843 finishing it by the end of November in time to be published for Christmas with illustrations by John Leech.
-Feuding with his publishers, Dickens financed the publishing of the book himself, ordering lavish binding, gilt edging, and hand-colored illustrations and then setting the price at 5 shillings so that everyone could afford it.
+Charles Dickens began writing A Christmas Carol in October, 1843 finishing it by the end of November in time to be published for Christmas with illustrations by John Leech.
+Feuding with his publishers, Dickens financed the publishing of the book himself, ordering lavish binding, gilt edging, and hand-colored illustrations and then setting the price at no more than five shillings (Slater, 2009, p.
+220).
 This combination resulted in disappointingly low profits despite high sales.
-In the first few days of its release the book sold six thousand copies and its popularity continued to grow.
-The first and best of his Christmas Books, A Christmas Carol has become a Christmas tradition and easily Dickens' best known book.
+In the first few days of its release the book sold six thousand copies and its popularity continued to grow (Patten, 1978, p.
+146).
+The first and best of his Christmas Books, A Christmas Carol has become a Christmas tradition and easily Dickens' best-known book.

 Ebenezer Scrooge is a penny-pinching miser in the first degree.
 He cares nothing for the people around him and mankind exists only for the money that can be made through exploitation and intimidation.
 He particularly detests Christmas which he views as 'a time for finding yourself a year older, and not an hour richer'.
 Scrooge is visited, on Christmas Eve, by the ghost of his former partner Jacob Marley who died seven Christmas Eves ago.